 The Pabst Mansion is a must-see stop for those interested in Milwaukee's storied history as the one-time "beer capital of the world," as well as for fans of historical architecture.
 Completed in 1892, the mansion is considered today to be a fine example of Flemish Renaissance Revival architecture.
-Saved from the wrecking ball in the '70s, today the Pabst Mansion is open to the public as a museum, and a popular place for weddings, wedding receptions, and other private parties.
+Saved from the wrecking ball in the seventies, today the Pabst Mansion is open to the public as a museum, and a popular place for weddings, wedding receptions, and other private parties.

 Built in 1891, the Schuster Mansion is an eclectic castle-like home built primarily in the German Renaissance Revival style.
 It is also notable for the bright red of its color palette.
-Commissioned by George J. Schuster, the mansion was designed by the the firm of Crane and Barkhausen, and has attained historical significance as one of the earliest and most flamboyant of the German Renaissance Revival style houses -- a style that was quite popular in 1890s Milwaukee -- designed by that firm.
+Commissioned by George J. Schuster, the mansion was designed by the firm of Crane and Barkhausen and has attained historical significance as one of the earliest and most flamboyant of the German Renaissance Revival style houses—quite popular in 1890s Milwaukee—designed by that firm.
 Today the mansion is a popular bed and breakfast, though the general public can also visit during their once-monthly "high tea" events without having to book a room.

 A slice of Italy perched on a bluff above Lake Michigan, Villa Terrace Decorative Arts Museum was originally the home of Lloyd Smith, one-time leader of the A.O.
 Smith Corporation, and his family.
-Designed and built in 1923 by architect David Adler, the home is truly an Italian Renaissance-style villa, complete with acres of formal gardens over looking the (sometimes) blue waters of Lake Michigan.
-Today, Villa Terrace is open to the public as a decorative-arts museum, and also a popular spot for hosting beautiful special events.
+Designed and built in 1923 by architect David Adler, the home is truly an Italian Renaissance-style villa, complete with acres of formal gardens overlooking the (sometimes) blue waters of Lake Michigan.
+Today, Villa Terrace is open to the public as a decorative arts museum and is a popular spot for hosting beautiful special events.